 Most babies with CDH will be on a breathing machine (ventilator) before surgery.
 After surgery, some will be on a ventilator until their lungs are ready to take over.
 Depending on the severity of the CDH, the time on the ventilator may be very short, or it may be weeks.

-Some babies require ECMO, which stands for extracorporeal (outside the body) membrane oxygenation.
-This machine does the work of the lungs.
-Your baby may also need a tube that passes through the nose into the stomach (nasogastric tube, or NG tube).
-This tube can keep air out of the intestines so they don't press on the lungs.
+Some infants require extracorporeal membrane oxygenation (ECMO) treatment, a form of life support that does the work of the lungs and heart for patients during or after surgery.
+Some infants may also need a tube that passes through the nose into the stomach (nasogastric or NG tube).
+This tube can keep air out of the intestines so they don’t press on the lungs.

 CDH Surgery Options